-Essential travel agency equipment include high-performance computer systems, printer units, fax machine, telephone lines, photocopier, surveillance camera, and storage vault.
-Complementing them are office furniture to accommodate walk-ins, chairs and desks, storage cabinets, and tables.
+Essential travel agency equipment include high-performance computer systems, printer units, fax machine, telephone lines, photocopier, surveillance camera and storage vault.
+Complementing them are office furniture to accommodate walk-ins, chairs and desks, storage cabinets and tables.

-However, as the business grows or you wish to start accommodating a broader spectrum of customers on a variety of services, having at least two travel agents stationed in the office is the ideal arrangement for an agency that caters to walk-in customers.
+However, as the business grows or you wish to start accommodating wider spectrum of customers on a variety of services, having at least two travel agents stationed in the office is the ideal arrangement for an agency that caters to walk-in customers.
 Expanding the workforce can have an agency consisting of two people under reservations and ticketing section, cashier/accountant, receptionist to answer calls and manage walk-in visits, and messenger to deliver or pick up documents.

 Marketing and advertising.

 There are many ways to promote a travel agency business.
 First off, it pays off in the long term to have a notable brand presence, from brand name to brand logo.
 It can be promoted offline through signage outside of the shop, mall directory or local newspaper’s travel section.
 Exposure on local festivals and activities that attract tourists such as sponsoring a booth.

 Your agency should also be represented at travel expos and tourism activities to be able to meet like-minded people not only target customers, but also potential partners and vendors.
 For example, if you are a travel agency whose office is located close to beach resorts, you should reach out to these businesses for partnership — you promote their business and they refer other clients to you.